mongodb/docs/source/includes/options/commandoption-mongodrdl-upload.rst

       mongosqld --schemaMode custom --schemaSource <schema-db> --schemaName movies

-   If you upload a custom schema, you must give it a name with :commandoption:`Name <name-schema>` and then specify this name to the :binary:`~bin.mongosqld` with :option:`--schemaName <mongosqld --schemaName>`.
+   If you upload a custom schema, you must give it a name with :commandoption:`name-schema <name-schema>` and then specify this name to the :binary:`~bin.mongosqld` with :option:`--schemaName <mongosqld --schemaName>`.
    If you don't give a custom name to the schema that you upload, the schema name defaults to ``defaultSchema``.
 This results in an error from